DistributedSystemsGroup/zoe/docs/zapps/classification.rst

       - Flink streaming
       - Kafka

-- Self-ending/Ephemeral: will eventually finish by themselves
+- Ephemeral: will eventually finish by themselves

   - Elastic: